ailich/MultiscaleDTM/README.md

 `install.packages("remotes")`

-Then to install this package use the code `remotes::install_github("ailich/MultiscaleDEM")` (you may need to install Rtools using the instructions found [here](https://cran.r-project.org/bin/windows/Rtools/)).
+Then to install this package use the code `remotes::install_github("ailich/MultiscaleDEM")` (If you are using Windows, you may need to install Rtools using the instructions found [here](https://cran.r-project.org/bin/windows/Rtools/)).

 This package relies on the `terra` package for handling of spatial raster data.
+The CRAN version of `terra` may not have all necessary functions, so it is recommended to install the development version of `terra`.
+The easiest way to install the development version of `terra` on Windows or Mac is to use
-To install the development version of `terra`, use `install.packages('terra', repos='https://rspatial.r-universe.dev')`.
+`install.packages('terra', repos='https://rspatial.r-universe.dev')`.
+For Linux, use `remotes::install_github("rspatial/terra")`.
 This package is also backwards compatible with the `raster` package.
-To install the development version of `raster` use `install.packages('raster', repos='https://rspatial.r-universe.dev')`
+To install the development version of `raster` use `install.packages('raster', repos='https://rspatial.r-universe.dev')` on Windows or Mac or `remotes::install_github("rspatial/raster")` on Linux.

 ## Main Functions